Away With The Steiners

 A small phone shop in an old Delhi alleyway is perfect for recharging data.

-5. Book a driver for Day 1 to maximise your first day in Delhi
+5. Book a Driver: Maximise Your First Day in Delhi

 The capital city of India is grandly spread out.
-Remember that more than 33 million people live here.
+Remember that more than 33 million people live here in Delhi!

 At each of the main sites in Delhi (like Humayun’s Tomb and Jama Masjid) there are registered guides available advertised at the entrance.
 So if you want to know more about a site or have a guided tour of somewhere specific, this is a good option.